bvl12/OCLUDR/README.md

 # Occlusion Creator for Learning to Unilaterally Determine Re-emergence (OCLUDR) #

+## Purpose ##
+This is part of a project for CSC577.
+It generates video data with guaranteed occlusions for training a machine learning model to predict object re-emergence upon initally entering an occlusion.
+Ground truth information regarding the object's bounding box and occlusion state are generated automatically by the program using coordinate transforms and raycasts, removing the need for hand-labelling data.
+Generated data appears in the `./Dataset` folder.
+Some example data is provided in this repository.

 ## To run the project ##
 * Download it and open it in the Unity editor.
 * Load the occlusion scene with File > Open Scene > `./Assets/Scenes/OcclusionScene.unity`